iandis/postor/README.md

 ```
 Note: Postor handles files processing in an isolate, and both file processing and multipart request are cancelable.

 Lastly, there's a new feature: `catchIt`.
-This is pretty useful for reducing line of codes in methods that have try-catch.
+This might be useful for reducing line of codes in methods that have try-catch.
 ```dart
 import 'package:postor/postor.dart';
 import 'package:postor/error_handler.dart' as eh;